Lightweight Structure-Aware Attention for Visual Understanding: Implementation details

+\textbf{Video action recognition (Kinetics-400).} ImageNet-1K pre-trained models (HyLiSANet-S, HyLiSANet-B) are adapted to video models and utilized as backbones, and the models are trained with AdamW~\citep{loshchilov2018decoupled} using a weight decay of 0.05 and $\frac{0.0001}{32} \cdot batch\_size$ with a cosine decay scheduler and 10 warm-up epochs.
+The total number of epochs are set to 110, and the stochastic depth rate is set to 0.15 \& 0.3 for HyLiSANet-S \& -B models, respectively.
+For the other regularization or data-augmentation details, we follow the training setup proposed in~\citep{li2023uniformer}.
+Number of input frames is set to 16, and we adopt the dense sampling strategy~\citep{wang2018non} for training and multi-clip (16$\times$1$\times$4) inference for testing.
+All scores are averaged for the final result.

-\textbf{Video action recognition.} Our video models are trained with AdamW~\cite{loshchilov2018decoupled} with a weight decay of 0.05 and $\frac{0.0002}{32} \cdot batch\_size$ with a cosine decay scheduler and 5 warm-up epochs.
-Total epoch is set as 60 epochs, and we apply several regularization techniques following~\cite{li2022mvitv2,li2022uniformer,arnab2021vivit}.
-We adopt the uniform sampling strategy~\cite{wang2016temporal} for training and a single crop inference for testing.
+\textbf{Video action recognition (Something-V2).} Video models are trained with AdamW~\citep{loshchilov2018decoupled} using a weight decay of 0.05 and $\frac{0.0002}{32} \cdot batch\_size$ with a cosine decay scheduler and 5 warm-up epochs.
+The total number of epochs is set to 60, and we apply several regularization or data-augmentation techniques following~\citep{li2022mvitv2,li2022uniformer,arnab2021vivit}.
+We adopt the uniform sampling strategy~\citep{wang2016temporal} for training and a single crop inference for testing.